 These essential fatty acids can help lower cholesterol levels and promote a healthy weight.
 However, Salmon tends to be higher in fat than mahi.

-In addition to omega-3s, Mahi Mahi has a rich essential amino acid profile, which are vital for energy production and overall health.
+In addition to omega-3s, Mahi Mahi has a rich essential amino acid profile, which is vital for energy production and overall health.

 Its nutrient profile includes vitamins and minerals that support various bodily functions, making it a delicious fish that contributes to your overall vitality.